Steven Kampfer: Professional

 Following his 11th professional season, Kampfer left the NHL as a free agent and signed his first contract abroad in agreeing to a one-year deal with Russian-based Ak Bars Kazan of the Kontinental Hockey League (KHL) on July 5, 2021.
 Shouldering a greater responsibility and workload with Ak Bars in the 2021–22 season, Kampfer produced his highest points totals since 2014 in recording career-high 11 goals and 30 points through 46 regular season games.

 As a free agent following Ak Bars playoff exit, Kampfer returned to North America and agreed to a one-year, two-way contract with the Detroit Red Wings on May 23, 2022.
 To begin the 2022–23 season, Kampfer was assigned to add a veteran presence to AHL affiliate, the Grand Rapids Griffins.
 He made 44 appearances on the blueline for the Griffins, posting 4 goals and 22 points before he was traded by the Red Wings to the Arizona Coyotes in exchange for future considerations on March 9, 2023.
+He was assigned to Arizona's AHL affiliate, the Tucson Roadrunners, to finish the season.
+On June 20, he signed a one-year, two-way contract with the Coyotes.
+Kampfer attended the Coyotes' 2023 training camp, but was assigned to Tucson to start the 2023–24 season.
+He was named the Roadrunners' new captain on October 21, 2023.